edwardtanguay/datapod-for-nextjs/README.md

 ## Features

+-   **404 Page**
--   **404 Page**: for any route and even if you give an id that does not exist in e.g. http://localhost:3670/info/222222
+    -   for any route and even if you give an id that does not exist in e.g. http://localhost:3670/info/222222